connorheyz/microbiology/md-articles/index.md

 </div>

 # Microbiology Career Exploration
 This webpage lets you explore the different aspects of being a microbiologist.
-Use the table of contents ot
+Use the table of contents or the navigation bar to get started.
 ## Table of Contents
  - [**Attributes**](attributes.html)
  - [**Requirements**](requirements.html)
  - [**Responsibilities**](responsibilities.html)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1MzEzNTgsLTE2NjAzMzg5MDIsLTExMT
+eyJoaXN0b3J5IjpbLTE3ODEwOTc4NzAsLTE2NjAzMzg5MDIsLT
-A2OTE0XX0=
+ExMTA2OTE0XX0=
 -->